andypeng93/Heart_Disease_Classification/README.md

 To summarize everything above, we can see from above that to correctly classified a patient as having heart disease we need to consider the following features.

-1) Gener of the individual - Males have a higher chance at having heart disease than females.
+1) Gender of the individual - Males have a higher chance at having heart disease than females.

 2) Asymptomatic Chest Pain - Individuals with this type of chest pain have a high chance of having heart disease

 3) Reversable Defect - If the thalium stress result turns out to be reversable defect, the individual would have a high chance of having heart disease.

-4) Age & Maxium Heart Rate - As you get older, your maximum heart rate goes down.
+4) Age & Maximum Heart Rate - As you get older, your maximum heart rate goes down.
 We can see that individuals that have heart disease tend to be older and have a lower maximum heart rate.

 Our modeling shows that a regular XGBoost is the best model for our problem.
-This is because we want a model that generates a high recall value in order to minimize the chance of us classifying an individual as false negatives.
+This is because we want a model that generates a high recall value in order to minimize the chances of false negatives.
 Being that heart disease is really serious, it would be dangerous if we wrongly classify a person with no heart disease when they indeed do have heart disease.

 ## Limitations & Next Steps